An Intelsat satellite ground station located in Cockburn Town, Grand Turk.

 The GSM standard uses 4 main frequencies: 850 MHz, 900 MHz, 1800 MHz and 1900 MHz.
 New phones are usually quad-band, which means they work on all frequencies.
 Older phones are typically dual-band or tri-band.
 Many other types of electronics, such as cell-range extenders, usually only work on two frequencies.

-Flow uses the 850 MHz and 1900 MHz frequency, whilst Digicel uses 900 MHz and 1800 MHz.
+Flow uses the 850 MHz and 1900 MHz frequency, while Digicel uses 900 MHz and 1800 MHz.
 If you have an older phone or specialty equipment, make sure you select the right operator if you're buying a local SIM card.